 West Sumatra, Aceh, Gorontalo, East Java, North Sumatra, Bengkulu, Yogyakarta, Central Java, South Sumatra, West Nusa Tenggara, Jambi, Lampung, Central Sulawesi, West Kalimantan, East Nusa Tenggara

-We find three significant initial clubs that represent the convergence dynamics of regional wage across Indonesian provinces.
-These results are similar to those reported by Neagu (2020) for the Romanian case.
-Next, we use the merging method of Phillips & Sul (2009) described in Appendix 2 to test whether the initial clubs can merge to their adjacent club and thus generate bigger club convergence.
+We find three significant initial clubs representing regional wages' convergence dynamics across Indonesian provinces.
+These results are similar to those Neagu (2020) reported for the Romanian case.
+Next, we use the merging method of Phillips & Sul (2009) described in Appendix 2 to test whether the initial clubs can merge with their adjacent club and thus generate bigger club convergence.
 The results from the merging test suggest rejecting the convergence hypothesis in any merging pair (b < 0 and t-statistics < -1.65).
 Hence, we confirm the initial three clubs as the final club convergence.
 The clubs are ordered from the highest to the lowest wage; club 1 consists of higher-wage provinces, while the lowest-wage provinces are clustered in club 3.
 As mentioned before, the club convergence method estimates the transition path of clubs and all individual units.
-Taking this advantage, in Fig 4 we show the evolution of the computed clubs’ transition paths over time.
-Unlike using the absolute value of wage on Y axes (similar to Fig 3), in Fig 4 we plot the relative transition path of each club to the cross-sectional average of all three clubs.
-Interestingly, there is an indication of gap reduction between club 1 and club 2 from 2008 until 2012.
-However, the transition path of club 1 after that exhibited an increasing trend with a significantly higher slope than that of club 2, resulting in a larger gap between the two clubs.
+Taking this advantage, in Fig 4, we show the evolution of the computed clubs’ transition paths over time.
+Unlike using the absolute value of wages on the Y axes (similar to Fig 3), in Fig 4, we plot the relative transition path of each club to the cross-sectional average of all three clubs.
+Interestingly, there is an indication of gap reduction between clubs 1 and 2 from 2008 until 2012.
+However, the transition path of club 1 exhibited an increasing trend with a significantly higher slope than that of club 2, resulting in a larger gap between the two clubs.
 In other words, the pattern of expanding differences among the clubs’ transition paths supports the identification of significant club convergence over overall convergence.
-Instead of forming a converging shape, reflected in smaller gaps between clubs over time, the three transition paths demonstrate increasing dispersion between clubs, where club 1 is systematically above the average, club 2 steadily move from below towards the average, while club 3 is consistently below the average.
+Instead of forming a converging shape, reflected in smaller gaps between clubs over time, the three transition paths demonstrate increasing dispersion between clubs, where club 1 is systematically above the average, club 2 steadily moves from below towards the average, while club 3 is consistently below the average.

 Fig. 4.
 The transition path of convergence clubs, 2008-2020

-We then analyze the within club transition dynamics by plotting the transition path of provinces in each club in Fig 5.
-Unlike the diverging pattern shown in Fig 4, the transition path in Fig 5 (a), (b), and (c) demonstrate a clear convergence pattern, with a smaller gap between provinces in the final period.
-In club 1, although real wage in Banten and Jakarta improve over time, the convergence is largely driven by the declining real wage in Riau islands, particularly since 2015.
-It is worth noting that Riau Islands is renowned as the country's industrial hub, with shipbuilding, oil and gas, and electronics manufacture among its mainstays.
-Despite its proximity to Singapore, the performance of the islands' industrial sector has deteriorated, with diminishing levels of FDI and exports (Negara & Hutchinson, 2020).
-On the other hand, Jakarta is the countries’ capital city where large business and financial services are centered, and Banten is a province that shares a border with Jakarta and relies heavily on the manufacturing industry to support its economy (around 37% of GDP).
+We then analyse the within-club transition dynamics by plotting the transition path of provinces in each club, as shown in Fig. 5.
+Unlike the diverging pattern shown in Fig. 4., the transition paths in Figs. 5 (a), (b), and (c) demonstrate a clear convergence pattern, with a smaller gap between provinces in the final period.
+In Club 1, although real wages in Banten and Jakarta improve over time, the convergence is largely driven by the declining real wage in the Riau Islands, particularly since 2015.
+It is worth noting that the Riau Islands is renowned as the country's industrial hub, with shipbuilding, oil and gas, and electronics manufacturing among its mainstays.
+Despite its proximity to Singapore, the performance of the islands' industrial sector has deteriorated, with diminishing levels of Foreign Direct Investment (FDI) and exports (Negara & Hutchinson, 2020).
+Meanwhile, Jakarta is the country’s capital city where large business and financial services are centred, and Banten is a province that shares a border with Jakarta and relies heavily on the manufacturing industry to support its economy (approximately 37% of GDP).